 If you are an avid track day driver, an active autocrosser, a club racer, or are an enthusiast that likes doing your own alignments, I recommend this kit as a long-term investment.
 It's small and easy enough that you can set it up and use it in a one-car garage, and it's durable enough that you can take it to the track.
 The $425 price tag may seem like a lot, but realistically, it'll pay for itself after your 2nd alignment (remember, race alignments are EXPENSIVE).

 Because of its convenience and durability, I would rate this above both the Smartstrings or the Tenhulzen 4-wheel alignment kit.
 Yes, the Tenhulzen set comes with a camber/caster gauge and has more functions.
-But B-G Racing's kit is so much more sturdy that you're better off getting a separate camber gauge anyway.
+But B-G Racing's kit is so much sturdier that it's worth spending the extra money to get a separate camber gauge to go with it.

 The only things that let this kit down are the confusing manual and the fact that it doesn't come with any measurement tools.
 If B-G improves their instruction manual and starts including a set of cheap metal straightedges, I would give this kit a 10/10.